-Michael Sonnenshein, Board Member and Chief Executive Officer

-Michael Sonnenshein, 36, is CEO of the Sponsor, having served as Managing Director of the Sponsor since 2018.
-In this role, Mr. Sonnenshein oversees the strategic direction and growth of the business.
-Mr. Sonnenshein is also responsible for maintaining many of the firm's key relationships with clients, industry stakeholders and regulators.
+Michael Sonnenshein, Board Member and Chief Executive Officer oversees the strategic direction and growth of the business.
+Mr. Sonnenshein is also responsible for maintaining many of the firm's key relationships with clients, industry stakeholders, and regulators.
 From 2015 to 2017, Mr. Sonnenshein was Director of Sales & Business Development for the Sponsor, and prior to that served as an Account Executive from 2014 to 2015.
 Under his leadership, the firm has expanded its capabilities as a full services asset manager, establishing Grayscale Securities, LLC and Grayscale Advisors, LLC, and has grown to be a leader in crypto investing, offering a wide range of investments, including single-asset and diversified products and ETFs.